 Groups that will not be considered for registration include:

-The application to start a new student organization in Spring 2021 can be found here and is due November 1st, 2020.
+The application to start a new student organization in Fall 2021 can be found here and is due June 1st, 2021.

 At the end of every academic year, currently recognized student organizations must complete a Certification Packet in order to be recognized for the next academic year.
 Failure to fill out this packet will result in the student organization losing out on their recognition status.